Incident Response Team & IR Process

 The IR team is responsible for all IR activities across an organization.
 An effective IR or Incident Response team is collaborative and comprehensive.
-Collaborative simply means that all the members of the team work together and advocate as one for the IR process.
+Collaborative means that all the team members work together and advocate for the IR process.
 Comprehensive means the team has cross-functional representation within the organization to ensure each aspect of the incident can be addressed.

 At a minimum, your Incident Response team should include the following:

-IR Lead The IR Lead oversees the IR process, prioritizes certain activities and ensures the IR process is followed.
+The IR Lead oversees the IR process, prioritizes certain activities, and ensures the IR process is followed.
 The IR Lead is also the primary communicator to internal stakeholders.

-Legal The legal team can be internal or outside (or a combination of the two).
-Either way, make sure you have access to legal representation with both privacy and data security expertise.
+The legal team can be internal or outside (or a combination of the two).
+Either way, ensure you have access to legal representation with privacy and data security expertise.

-Technical For most incidents, the technical team means members of the IT staff.
-As most incidents involve data and/or IT infrastructure, the IT staff is in the best position to quickly isolate the problem.
+For most incidents, the technical team means members of the IT staff.
+As most incidents involve data and/or IT infrastructure, the IT staff is in the best position to isolate the problem quickly.

-Executive The executive team must not only be kept up to date, but they are also necessary for timely approving resource allocation including funding, staffing and time commitments.
+The executive team must be kept up to date, and they are also necessary for timely approving resource allocation, including funding, staffing, and time commitments.

-Public Relations The PR team is responsible for communicating with external stakeholders and the press.
-It is essential that their messaging be honest, accurate, timely and consistent.
+The PR team communicates with external stakeholders and the press.
+It is essential that their messaging be honest, accurate, timely, and consistent.

-Subject Matter Experts SMEs can come from any discipline, but almost always include security analysts.
+SMEs can come from any discipline but almost always include security analysts.
 These are experts who can identify when and how an incident occurred.
 They are also responsible for triage and forensics.